-- Kulanu worked with Israeli activist organization Adam l’Adam to install solar paneling and an internet connection for the synagogue, and helped them assess needs and possibilities for sustainable agricultural and economic development in the community.
+- Kulanu worked with the Israeli activist organization Adam l’Adam to install solar paneling and an internet connection for the synagogue and helped them assess the needs and possibilities for sustainable agricultural and economic development in the community.

 - We co-sponsored a Jewish studies teaching program with Michael Freund’s organization Shavei Yisrael.

 - Cameroon’s Serge Etele is the new photo editor and layout designer of the Kulanu newsletter, as well as the webmaster of our website, www.kulanu.org

 - As we expanded our reach around the globe, we invited the help of more key volunteers: Denise Yeh-Bresler is our new regional coordinator for China, Lucy Steinitz is the new co-coordinator for Ethiopia, and Ari Witkin for the emerging community in Kenya.

 - Summer intern Jocelyn Spencer redesigned the Kulanu Bar/Bat Mitzvah Project program, adding new ideas and resources for projects; we already have several great student and class projects making an impact!

 - The Kulanu-Abayudaya Speaking Tour brought Aaron Kintu Moses of Uganda to congregations, schools, and Jewish centers in 15 cities across the U.S. to raise support for the Abayudaya Elementary and Semei Kakungulu High schools.

 - Shi Lei, a descendent of Jews living in Kaifeng, China, returned to the U.S. for a one-month Kulanu-Kaifeng Speaking Tour in February.